 The SkyTech Blaze comes with 8GB of RAM which should be enough for older titles and e-sports games like Fortnite.
 In terms of storages, this build gives you a 1TB HDD which means that you can have a lot of games installed at any given time.

-Do you have better recommendations for building the best 700 dollar gaming PC?
-Let me know in the comments below.
 If you found this article helpful, make sure to share it on Facebook.